mllam/mllam-data-prep/README.md

 #### Creating large datasets (with `dask.distributed`)

-If you will be creating datasets larger than a few 100MB you may want to use `dask.distributed` to parallelise the creation of the dataset.
+If you will be creating datasets larger than a few 100MB you may want to use `dask.distributed.LocalCluster` to parallelise the creation of the dataset.
 This can be done by setting the ` --dask-distributed-local-core-fraction` flag to a value between `0.0` and `1.0`.
 This will create a local `dask.distributed` cluster with the number of workers set to the number of cores on the machine multiplied by the